 How to get around

-For travel between the islands, flag carrier Caribbean Airlines offers round trip flights TTD 300/USD 59, and only takes 20 minutes.
+For travel between the islands, flag carrier Caribbean Airlines offers round trip flights at TTD 400/USD 59 for adults and TTD300/USD45 for children, and the flight time is just 20 minutes.

 The local ferries offer a more budget-friendly option at TTD 100/USD 15 round trip.
 It comes twice a day at the jetty in Independence Square, Port of Spain, and three times a day from the cruise ship complex in Scarborough, but can take up to 3 hours.